MissionMarsFourthHorizon/operation-remote-resupply/Module 5 (Draft)/Operation Remote Resupply, Part 5.md

 	    return System.TimeSpan.FromHours((value.ToMartianSolDate() % 1) * 24);
 	}
 	```

-	>Xamarin Workbooks support almost everything you could do in a real app, including the creation of static extension methods.
-These extension methods will come in handy when you start adding code to interact with the Android emulator in the next exercise.
+	You can do almost anything in a Xamarin Workbook that you do in a real app, including defining static extension methods.
+These extension methods will come in handy when you add code to interact with the Android emulator in the next exercise.

 That might seem like a lot of code, but it's mostly just documentation.
 Remember, Xamarin Workbooks are designed to be interactive, instructional documents, and since the concept of converting Earth to Mars time is typically beyond the average developer, your new Xamarin Workbooks document is an ideal way to teach both concepts and coding without requiring a learner to flip back and forth between a document and an IDE.